Why you should trust CardRatings.com

 It’s going to be a hassle to deal with a stolen credit card, but you can quick steps to ease the burden:

 - Call the police (in some cases).
 If it’s a situation where you were robbed or your wallet was taken, the police should be your first call.
 If it’s that you were hacked and this was a completely non-violent theft, it’s better go to step two first.
 Customer service can advise you on whether you should call the police.

 - Call your credit card issuers immediately.
 Chances are, they already know or have called you (credit card companies are pretty good at knowing, for instance, that you live where you live and that when somebody starts using your card 4,000 miles away, it probably isn’t you).
 Tell the customer rep what has happened, and they’ll put a stop to any more spending on your card or cards – and they’ll send you replacements with new numbers.

 - Consider putting a freeze on your credit.
 It’s a drag to have to do this, but you could freeze your credit report, which should keep random strangers from getting access to your file.
 That’s important because now a crook can’t use your good name to get a loan – because the lender won’t be able to check your credit report to approve the loan.
 If you, down the road, want to apply for a credit card or a car loan or whatever, you’ll need to lift the credit freeze – and reestablish it, if you think you’re better off with your credit report frozen.
 To freeze your credit report alert each of the three main credit reporting firms: Equifax, Experian and TransUnion.

-How can you prevent this from happening to you?
+How can you prevent credit card fraud from happening to you?

 There are several strategies you may want to try to prevent your credit cards from being stolen.
 In no particular order, here we go: